PennantPark Floating Rate Capital Ltd. 7.375% Notes Due 2031 research snapshot

 Frequently Asked Questions

 This page is an informational research tool only and is not investment advice, financial advice, or a recommendation to buy or sell PFLA or any security.
-PFLA is a corporate bond with credit risk, interest rate risk, and liquidity risk.
+PFLA is a corporate bond with credit risk, interest rate risk, call risk, and liquidity risk, issued by a BDC whose dividend was reset and whose asset coverage sits well above but not far from the 150% regulatory minimum.
 Forecast scenarios are based on available public data and stated assumptions as of the data cutoff date and may be wrong.
 Always verify current filings, credit ratings, prices, risks, and personal suitability before making financial decisions.